ghi-electronics/Documentation/software/tinyclr/tutorials/user-interface.md

 # User Interface
 ---
 You can use the `GHIElectronics.TinyCLR.UI` library to create user interfaces for your application.
-It is inspired by WPF on the desktop.
+The UI library is inspired by Windows Presentation Foundation on the desktop.

 ## Application Management
-There is no special requirements when simply [graphics](graphics.md).
-However, the user interface has internal management requirements, that is handled by the application class.
-Your starting point will look like the following code.
+The UI library requires internal management that is handled by the application class.
+The following code provides a good starting point.
 Do not forget to add the `GHIElectronics.TinyCLR.UI` NuGet package.

 ```csharp
 using GHIElectronics.TinyCLR.UI;